-About a block past the General Post Office you’ll reach the James Joyce statue on Earl Street North.
+About a block past the General Post Office, you’ll reach the James Joyce statue on Earl Street North.
 A favorite resting place for weary shoppers and revelers, Mr. Joyce contemplates his permanent return to Dublin, the city he considered central to his writing, though he lived abroad most of his life.

 Ulysses, Finnegan’s Wake, A Portrait of the Artist as a Young Man, and Dubliners are amongst his works.

-Finally, walk toward the River Liffey to find the James Connolly statue at Beresford Place.
+Walk toward the River Liffey to find the James Connolly statue at Beresford Place.

 Connolly moved to Dublin from Edinburgh at 14, and following his time as trade union leader, political theorist, author, and revolutionary socialist became a leader of the 1916 Easter Rising.